JensBorrisholt/EasyConsole/README.md

 ## Dependencies

-EasyConsole make use of my own Console library DelphiConsole anso find here on GitHUB (https://github.com/JensBorrisholt/DelphiConsole.
+EasyConsole make use of my own Console library [DelphiConsole](https://github.com/JensBorrisholt/DelphiConsole).
 When using this library.
 Please make sure you got the newest version of DelphiConsole also.

 ![Program Demo](http://borrisholt.dk/GitHub/Images/EasyConsole/Image1.gif)